fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Resources/v3.3.0/New-AzureRmADServicePrincipal.md

 ```

 ## DESCRIPTION
-Creates a new azure active directory service principal.
+Creates an Azure Active Directory service principal.

-Note: The cmdlet also implicitly creates an application and sets its properties (if the ApplicationId is not provided).
+The cmdlet also implicitly creates an application and sets its properties (if the *ApplicationId* parameter is not provided).
-In order to update the application specific parameters please use Set-AzureRmADApplication cmdlet.
+In order to update the application specific parameters, use the [Set-AzureRmADApplication](./Set-AzureRmADApplication.md) cmdlet.

 ## EXAMPLES

-### Example 1:
+### Example 1: Create an Azure Active Diretory service principal

 ```
 New-AzureRmADServicePrincipal -ApplicationId 34a28ad2-dec4-4a41-bc3b-d22ddf90000e
 ```

-Creates a new azure active directory service principal.
+This command creates an Azure Active Directory service principal.

 DisplayName                    Type                           ObjectId
 -----------                    ----                           --------
 DemoApp                        ServicePrincipal               f95b6f5c-fc98-4af0-bb8a-34a14ca1dca1

-Example 2:
+### Example 2: Create a service principal

 ```
-New-AzureRmADServicePrincipal -DisplayName SPForNoExistingApp
+New-AzureRmADServicePrincipal -DisplayName "SPForNoExistingApp"
 ```

-Creates a new service principal.
+This command creates a service principal named SPForNoExistingApp.
 The cmdlet also implicitly creates an application since one is not provided.

 DisplayName                    Type                           ObjectId